bpessman/seedesigner/README.md

-# The Crater Programming Language & Interpeter
+# The Crater Programming Language & Interpreter
 Crater is my personal research for a team research project at the University of Wisconsin-Eau Claire.
-The goal of this project was to create a simple programming langauge which could allow for SVG animation.
-As a team of four, we all made seperate languages and interpeters in order to better understand programming languages and to enhance our JavaScript skills.
+The goal of this project was to create a simple programming language which could allow for SVG animation.
+As a team of four, we all made separate languages and interpreters in order to better understand programming languages and to enhance our JavaScript skills.

 ## To Do List
 - [x] Remove SMIL-based animations.
-- [x] Add recursive mathamatical expressions (Allow for order of operations rather than evaluating from left to right)
+- [x] Add recursive mathematical expressions (Allow for order of operations rather than evaluating from left to right)
 - [x] Allow for variables to be used in statements.
 - [ ] Make error handling more useful.
 Also, I need to catch more errors and handle them.